leobrowaldh/WebPushNotificationApp/README.md

 # WebPushNotificationApp

-You will need the Webpush nuget package
+You will need the Webpush nuget package for the backend webpush notifications.

 To generate the vapid keys we will use in appsettings.json, you can use:
 1) node.js:
   npc web-push generate-vapid-keys